 The White African Iris is the perfect way to add a touch of the exotic to your landscape without ever leaving your backyard!

 African white Iris plants are at home in any garden, offering aesthetic value and a dramatic flair with their beautiful white flowers with yellow accents.
-These versatile plants are often called a Fortnight Lily because they bloom in bursts with a two-week cycle of down time.
+These versatile plants are often called butterfly iris or a Fortnight Lily because they bloom in bursts with a two-week cycle of down time.
 You may see flowers in early spring or fall.

 The flowering stems of the African Iris are evergreen perennials that are fan shaped.
 You don’t need to cut back the flower stalks after the first flowering as you might for most other iris-like plants.
 It is similar to the tall bearded iris and of the same origin from South Africa.
 Some would even consider African Irises to be an ornamental grass.

 Reduce watering and fertilizing after flowering.
 The white blooms do not like standing water or wet soil as this causes root rot.
 Feel free to deadhead spent flower spikes with pruning shears after their 2 week bloom period will encourage new growth the next spring bloom.

 Dietes iridioides can grow up to 2-3 feet tall and 1-2 feet wide in full sun.
 African irises are a great statement piece in your garden beds and also make excellent cut flowers.
-Prefers warmer climates across the United States in USDA planting zones 8-11.
+Prefers warmer climates across the United States in department of agriculture plant hardiness zones 8-11.
 The plant will come as a potted iris bulb with rooted rhizomes.
 The best time to plant irises is in the spring but you can also do an early fall planting if desired.

 Shop the White African Iris for sale or check out our other shrubs and hedges for sale.